Hong Kong – Fragrant Harbour

 Residents tend to eat out a lot more than in other countries, because of this, eating out can be fairly cheap, as long as you stick to local restaurants, and avoid the often overpriced Western counterparts.
 Food is generally eaten with chopsticks, traditional Chinese etiquette when using chopsticks apply, do not stick your chopsticks vertically into a bowl of rice and has connotations of wishing death on those around you.
 If you want more tea, leave the lid open, and it will be refilled.

 Despite Hong Kong‘s name meaning “fragrant harbour”, this is not always so.
 Air pollution is a big problem due to a high population density and industrial pollution from mainland China.
 During periods of very bad air pollution tourists will find visibility drastically reduced, especially from Victoria Peak.

 I can’t say how dramatic a city like Hong Kong is to visit.
 Its stunning harbour, the skyline, night markets are all appealing.
-For the intrepid traveler, one must take a bus outside into the suburbs to experience the winding roads along the steep cliffs, you’ll find it remarkably green and lush, small pockets of rising edifices nestled within hidden bays.
+For the intrepid traveller, one must take a bus outside into the suburbs to experience the winding roads along the steep cliffs, you’ll find it remarkably green and lush, small pockets of rising edifices nestled within hidden bays.
 As the tourist board says on its campaigns, Discover Hong Kong couldn’t be so true.